 In the tests I have carried out, the Blueair has shown promising results in eliminating smoke and smells, but if the unit is exposed to a large amount of smoke every day, it gets dirty very quickly, and after a while, the filter needs to be replaced.

 Simply put, the Blueair 211+ does not have enough carbon to absorb large amounts of smoke.
 For example, devices such as the Winix 5500-2 and Alen FLEX use carbon pellets which are much more massive and can absorb much more smoke and are therefore more effective in combating odors than the Blueair 211+.

-The Blueair 211+ uses a washable pre-filter which does not need to be changed, but the combination of particulate and carbon filter is not washable, so these filters need to be changed every 6 months on average.
+The Blueair 211+ uses a washable pre-filter which does not need to be changed, but the combination of particle and carbon filter is not washable, so these filters need to be changed every 6 months on average.
 Fortunately, Blueair uses a filter reset indicator to let you know when to change the filter, so you don’t have to worry about these details.